jpleet/nba-factory/README.md

 - finding who'd best fill a lineup spot
 - examining the latent variables of the FMs
 - correlating individual PPP with team success
-- better investigating the training parameters
+- better investigating the training parameters (this is the most important, but boring)
 - projecting players from seasonal PPP values (I'm thinking [CARMELO](https://projects.fivethirtyeight.com/carmelo/) with this framework).
 - etc. . .